bazelbuild/rules_python/proposals/2019-02-12-design-for-a-python-toolchain.md

 The implementations of `py_runtime` and the executable Python rules are changed to read and write the new `PyRuntimeInfo` Starlark provider, rather than the builtin `PyRuntimeProvider`, which is removed.

-### Default toolchains
+### Default toolchain

-For convenience, we supply two predefined [toolchain](https://docs.bazel.build/versions/master/be/platform.html#toolchain)s.

-* `@bazel_tools//tools/python:host_python_toolchain` is a Python toolchain representing the host platform's system interpreters.

-* `@bazel_tools//tools/python:autodetecting_python_toolchain` is a Python toolchain of last resort.
-It runs on any platform, and dispatches to a wrapper script that tries to locate a suitable interpreter from `PATH`.
+For convenience, we supply a predefined [toolchain](https://docs.bazel.build/versions/master/be/platform.html#toolchain) of last resort, `@bazel_tools//tools/python:autodetecting_python_toolchain`.
+This toolchain is registered with lower priority than any user-registered Python toolchain.
+It simply dispatches to a wrapper script that tries to locate a suitable interpreter from `PATH` at runtime, on a best-effort basis.
+It has no platform constraints.

-The precedence order for toolchain resolution purposes is: 1) all user-defined toolchains, 2) `host_python_toolchain`, 3) `autodetecting_python_toolchain`.

-Since `host_python_toolchain` is based on information directly gathered about the host platform, it should be constrained to only run on the host platform.
-However, as of this writing, there is no such constraint value that uniquely identifies the host.
-The best we can do is restrict it to the constraints list `HOST_CONSTRAINTS` defined in `@local_config_platform//:constraints.bzl`.
-This means that it is possible for `host_python_toolchain` to be selected for a platform that resembles the host but does not actually have the same Python interpreter paths.
-The best practice for avoiding this situation is to explicitly provide a better toolchain definition in the `WORKSPACE` file.
-The final fallback, `autodetecting_python_toolchain` runs on a best-effort basis on any platform and has no constraint requirements.

 ## Example